315+ Telescopes Ranked

 Recommended Product Badge

 The XT8 is a great telescope, but you will need to go shopping for some additional eyepieces and probably a better finderscope to get views that you’ll be happy with.
-But with that money, you could good a vastly superior 8″ dobsonian such as Apertura AD8.
+But with that money, you could buy a vastly superior 8″ dobsonian such as the Apertura AD8.

 The Optical Tube

 The XT8’s finderscope is a simple red dot sight.
-A finder like this is fine for a small telescope, but with a bigger scope like the SkyQuest XT8, you might want a reflex sight like the Telrad, or a right-angle, correct-image magnifying finderscope – essentially a mini telescope itself – such as a 9×50 design.
+A finder like this would have been fine for a smaller telescope, but with a bigger scope like the SkyQuest XT8, I’d really like a reflex sight like the Telrad or a right-angle, correct-image magnifying finderscope—essentially a mini telescope itself—such as a 9×50 design.

-The SkyQuest XT8 is a Dobsonian telescope, which pivots up-down and left-right on Teflon pads.
+The SkyQuest XT8 is a Dobsonian telescope that pivots up-down and left-right on Teflon pads.
 There are no locks, clutches, gears, or knobs to turn.
-You just push and pull the scope around the sky.
-Even at high magnifications, this is surprisingly easy to do, and the silky-smooth motions of the telescope make tracking and aiming the scope a breeze.
+I just push and pull the scope around the sky.
+Even at high magnifications, this is surprisingly easy for me to do, and the silky-smooth motions of the telescope make tracking and aiming the scope a breeze.

-The regular XT8 uses springs for tensioning the altitude bearings, which allow the scope to pivot up and down, as the telescope is prone to tipping over if it is slightly top- or bottom-heavy, due to the small bearings providing a smaller fulcrum and any imbalance making the whole tube act like a lever.
+The regular XT8 uses springs for tensioning the altitude bearings, which allow the scope to pivot up and down.
+The telescope is prone to tipping over if it is slightly top- or bottom-heavy, due to the small bearings providing a smaller fulcrum and any imbalance making the whole tube act like a lever.
 This is actually quite helpful, but the springs look a little silly and are difficult to attach and remove.

 Should I buy a used Orion SkyQuest XT8?